 “I want to see the neighborhoods get better and flourish and be stable,” Tynes said.
 “So that when the kids behind me grow up, they can take pride in the neighborhood and carry on what their parents have done to keep the neighborhood beautiful.”

 Bell said D3’s outreach efforts should target youth and community elders.

 “Young people have a lot of things to say and do want to see beautification, but if they are not given an opportunity, they’re not going to take it,” she added.

 In terms of institutional change, Tynes said she wants to see more support for sanitation workers’ safety, free trash receptacles for every household (the City only gives out free recycling bins), and lower costs per ton to dispose of construction material waste.

 According to several D3 members, the group wants to work with city officials to address community concerns, provide residents with information on available resources, identify dumping sites for trash funerals, and create community principles with residents.

-This fall, D3 is planning to host events in September, October, and November.
-A community cleanup will take place on Sept.
+This fall, D3 hosted events in September, October, and November.
+A community cleanup took place on Sept.
 24 at 6th and Somerset streets at 10 a.m., followed by a celebration at noon at Fairhill Burial Ground at 2901 Germantown Ave.